 As your company achieves success with new subscription services, you’ll likely want to look beyond your traditional markets.
-You may seek to expand with a B2C offering, or support an indirect sales channel with partner resellers.
+You may seek to expand your offerings, or support an indirect sales channel with partner resellers.
 As your business models change, so will your business processes.

 For example, a salesperson-driven assisted sales process with quotes and invoices could broaden to a low-touch sales process using web self-service with credit cards.
 These process changes will create ripple effects across commerce, billing, and finance.

 An easy-to-use B2Any platform can help manage change for your subscription business.
 Expanding or pivoting to new business models should be pre-meditated, easier, and faster.